morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 ### Prerequisites

 You need to have Python and pip installed on your system.
 You can download Python from the official website and pip is included in the Python installation.
-However, I recommend using the Anaconda distribution of Python which includes pip and other useful tools.

 ### Installation

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Create a fresh conda environment, and run the following:
+3. Create a fresh environment, and run the following:
 `pip install -r requirements.txt`

-If you run into any issues with the installation, try deleting Windows-specific packages from the `requirements.txt` file.